 ”We need to figure this out together.”

-The teachers I came away most inspired by were not the ones who had solved the AI problem.
-They were the ones who had decided to treat it as something to explore with their students rather than a threat to manage.
+The teachers who seem least stressed about this aren’t the ones who have solved the AI problem.
+They’re the ones who have decided to treat it as something to explore with their students rather than a threat to manage.

-“I told my class at the beginning of the year: I don’t know exactly what the right rules are yet.
-I know some things — submitting AI work as your own without telling me is dishonest, and that matters regardless of the tool.
-Beyond that, let’s figure it out together.
-What does it mean to do your own thinking in a world where AI can help?
-Let’s think about that.”
+The approach looks something like this: at the start of the year, acknowledge openly that the rules aren’t fully settled yet.
+Some things are clear — submitting AI work as your own without disclosure is dishonest, and that matters regardless of the tool.
+Beyond that, the honest framing is: what does it mean to do your own thinking in a world where AI can help?
+That’s worth thinking about together.

 That alignment doesn’t happen on its own.
 It requires a conversation.
 Maybe between you and your child’s teacher.
 Definitely between you and your child.